ThinkInvis/RoR2-Admiral/ModMeta/README.md

 Configurable:
 - Fire chance per frame, damage, proc coefficient, and range of Shocked AoE.
 Defaults to 3.3% chance, 2% max health, 0.1 proc coefficient, 15 m range.
 - Whether to apply the stunbreak threshold tweak.
+Defaults to enabled.

 ### Catalyzer Dart

 A new Secondary skill variant (same slot as Power Tazer).
-Fires a dart which removes all debuffs from an enemy and deals 150% of the remaining DoT damage, plus 1x200% base damage for each non-DoT debuff.
+Fires a dart which removes all debuffs from an enemy and deals 300% of the remaining DoT damage, plus 1x500% base damage for each non-DoT debuff.

-Unlock by getting 6 Shocked kills originating from the same enemy.
-Cannot be unlocked while Shock Status Tweaks is disabled.
+Unlock by getting 6 Shocked kills originating from the same enemy. *Cannot be unlocked while Shock Status Tweaks is disabled*.

 Configurable:
 - Cooldown of the Catalyzer Dart skill.
 Defaults to 8 sec.
 - Fraction of remaining DoT damage dealt.
-Defaults to 150%.
+Defaults to 300%.
 - Fraction of base damage dealt per non-DoT debuff.
-Defaults to 1x200%.
+Defaults to 1x500%.

 ### Orbital Jump Pad

 A new Utility skill variant (same slot as Orbital Probe).
-Summons a jump pad and its target within a limited range.
+Summons a jump pad and its target within a limited range, displaying a preview of the jump's trajectory.
 Anyone, friend or foe, can trigger the jump pad within its lifetime.
+Stepping onto an Orbital Jump Pad provides fall damage protection until landing or hitting something.

 Unlock by near-directly hitting a fast-moving target with an Orbital Probe.